 Concrete with high surface moisture will repel coatings resulting in localized or widespread failure.
 There are a number of tests that can be performed and its essential to understand their application in order to specify the best test for your situation.
-Remedies – RemedyAP understands how surface moisture tests differ from concrete humidity tests and will guide you through the options to guide your project to success.
+Remedies – RemedyAP understands how surface moisture tests differ from concrete humidity tests and will guide you through the options to lead guide your project to success.
 Available tests include ASTM F2170 test for relative humidity using insitu probes, ASTM D4263 plastic sheet test, ASTM F2659 use of surface moisture meter, etc.

 2. Removal of laitance.

 Laitance is a powdery surface layer on concrete surfaces where all the fine material rises to the surface whilst all the dense material settles within the poured layer.
 This fine powdery layer is not tightly adherent and obscures many voids and cavities within the concrete surface.